arsin305/eve-o-preview-linux/README.md

 **User Responsibility:**
 By using this tool, you acknowledge that:
-- You are responsible for ensuring compliance with [CCP's EULA](https://community.eveonline.com/support/policies/eve-eula-en/) and [Third-Party Policy](https://support.eveonline.com/hc/en-us/articles/202732751-Third-Party-Applications-and-Other-Software)
+- You are responsible for ensuring compliance with [CCP's EULA](https://community.eveonline.com/support/policies/eve-eula-en/) and [Third Party Policy](https://support.eveonline.com/hc/en-us/articles/202732751-Third-Party-Applications-and-Other-Software)
 - Provided "as-is" without warranty
 - Developer(s) are not liable for any consequences from use

 ---

-## 🤝 Contributing
+## Contributing

 Pull requests welcome!
 For major changes, please [open an issue](https://github.com/arsin305/eve-o-preview-linux/issues) first.